 First, make sure you’re giving him time to get out energy before your leave.
 Dogs are active creatures -- they love to play and run and engage with the world.
 Accordingly, you want to make sure that your dog gets in a good amount of exercise before you leave him alone for a longer period of time (this is especially useful for dog breeds that are known to be naturally higher energy).

 Second, you can train your dog to enjoy his time home alone.
 Rewarding your dog with delicious treats when you leave and return can help him understand that you + the door doesn’t have to equal fear or anxiety.

 While you’re away, you can help your dog feel safe by leaving him with fun toys and comfy places to rest and relax.
 Enrichment toys (ones that engage your dog by releasing treats) are a fantastic way to help your dog enjoy his time alone.
 A large and fluffy dog bed is also a nice tool to help your dog feel comfortable -- you can even leave one of your pieces of clothing on the bed to help your pet feel like you’re still home.

 If you’ve tried out these tricks with little or no success, you can also consider confining your dog to a single room while you’re out.
 This will limit any potential damage that he can do to your living space (or himself), and it might actually help him feel better.
 By removing rooms, you may also remove stress because he will learn that he only needs to hang out in one space while you’re away.

-Finally, you can also consider asking your veterinarian for some drugs to help your dog while you’re away, or you can consider kenneling your dog while you’re out.
+Finally, you can also consider asking your veterinarian about anti-anxiety drugs or natural remedies to help your dog's anxiety while you’re away, or you can consider kenneling your dog while you’re out.
 Both of these solutions are more costly than at-home training techniques, but they are viable solutions for dogs that experience significant separation anxiety.